Categories

 1) What Defines a Production‑Ready BOM?

-A BOM is production-ready when each line item can be sourced and inspected without interpretation.
-That means it clearly states the approved manufacturer, the exact part variant, the quantity per assembly, and whether alternates are allowed (and which ones).
+That means it clearly states the approved manufacturer, the exact part variant, the quantity per assembly,

 • Procurement orders confidently—no guessing.